df15h-moddable/df15h-creation-engine/docs/esv/mods/philosophy.md

 As a rule ...

-- small load orders can more safely tinker with extravagant overhauls.
+- small load orders can more safely tinker with extravagant all-in-one overhauls.
 - large load orders require a greater level of compatibility planning.

 Therefore, when building a large load order ...